 The Wyze Headphones have great frequency response consistency.
 While their bass range is very consistent across multiple users, there's a bit more variation in the treble range.
 As treble delivery can vary according to fit and positioning, you may need to adjust them on your head to get the same listening experience each time.

 The weighted harmonic distortion performance is decent.
-There's a couple of peaks in the treble range at normal volume, but this is rather hard to hear unless you're a more astute audiophile.
-The rest of the ranges at this volume and all of the ranges at a high volume fall within good limits, which should result in clear and pure audio reproduction.
+There are a couple of peaks in the treble range at normal volume, but this is rather hard to hear unless you're a more astute audiophile.
+The rest of the ranges at this volume and all of the ranges at a high volume fall within good limits, resulting in clear and pure audio reproduction.

 These are the settings used to test these headphones.
 Our results are only valid with these settings.

 The integrated mic's recording quality is poor.
 It lacks a lot of bass, so your voice sounds thin, unnatural, and somewhat distorted.
 Wyze's other over-ear model, the Wyze Wireless Gaming Headset, makes your voice sound cleaner and less distorted via its detachable boom mic and its integrated mic.

-They're are only compatible with Xbox One and Xbox Series X consoles when using their 1/8" TRS cables.
+They're only compatible with Xbox One and Xbox Series X consoles when using their 1/8" TRS cables.
 However, you can only receive audio as they don't offer mic support.